 Each negative status places a censure, or a restriction, on the character who possesses the trait.
 These prohibitions are not magical or supernaturally enforced; they are social restrictions that the character is expected to obey for the period they holds this negative status.
 If a sect officer discovers that a character is in violation of a censure, the censured character suffers the penalties assigned by the trait’s mechanical systems.

 Unless removed, negative status lasts for a period of time specific to each status.
-The character (or Storyteller) who levied the negative status trait in the first place can remove it for free; other characters can also remove negative status by expending certain specific status traits.
+The character who levied the negative status trait in the first place can remove it for free; other characters can also remove negative status by expending certain specific status traits.

 A vampire’s status cap is the maximum number of status traits that vampire can carry into game.
 A vampire can carry the following into game: